Mohosin999/Case-Study/AI-Based Resume Builder Application/README.md

 ### **Issue 01: Bullet Points in Rich Text Editor**

 **Problem:**
-Bullet points displayed correctly in the rich text editor but did not reflect in the preview section.
+Bullet points were displayed correctly in the rich text editor but were not reflected in the preview section.

 **Solution:**
-The issue was resolved by adding necessary styles to the global CSS file, ensuring consistency between the editor and preview sections.
+The issue was resolved by adding the necessary styles to the global CSS file, ensuring consistency between the editor and preview sections.

 ---

 ### **Issue 02: AI Integration Challenges**

 **Problem:**
-Integrating Google Gemini AI was initially challenging due to a lack of resources and guidance.
+Integrating Google Gemini AI posed significant initial challenges, particularly in understanding its implementation process and optimizing it for the application's requirements.

 **Solution:**
-Resolved the issue by watching relevant YouTube tutorials and implementing AI integration successfully.
+Overcame these challenges by leveraging comprehensive resources, including detailed YouTube tutorials and official documentation, to gain a deeper understanding and successfully implement the integration.

 ---